ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesFilesApi.md

 const apiInstance = new FilesFilesApi(configuration);

-let fileId: number; //The file ID for locking. (default to undefined) let lockFileParameters: LockFileParameters; //The parameters for locking a file. (optional)
+let fileId: number; //The file ID for locking. (default to undefined) let lockFileParameters: LockFileParameters; //The parameters for locking a file.

 const { status, data } = await apiInstance.lockFile(
     fileId,